shwnchpl/shwnchpl.github.io/_posts/2017-01-01-fancy-hanoi.md

 “012”
 ```

 Now all that’s left to do is write a function that calculates the count and then applies `` moveSome `` to the ternary string corresponding to the disk that's in focus and `` stayStill `` to all other strings.
-It’s easy enough to calculate the count— all we have to do is subtract the end peg from the start peg.
+It’s easy enough to calculate the count—all we have to do is subtract the end peg from the start peg.
 As far as applying the functions goes, although it could certainly be achieved with some sort of loop that checked every iteration to see whether the current iteration index $i$ were equal to the focus, iterative rebuilding the entire state, this might end up becoming rather complicated and it wouldn't be very good functional programming style.
 Fortunately, there's a far better tool for this job: MapAt.

 [MapAt](http://reference.wolfram.com/language/ref/MapAt.html) is a very nifty function that takes a function, an expression, and a list of parts of the expression to which the function should be applied.
 As an example, consider the anonymous function `` # + 1 & `` which adds 1 to watever it is passed as an argument and returns the result.
 We can use MapAt to apply it to parts of a list as follows.